mbmilligan/uchicago-scavhunt-lists/README.md

 Each year a list of 200+ items is released.
 Copies of previous years' lists [are available](http://scavhunt.uchicago.edu/yore.html) online.
 This repository collects those, along with a variety of supplemental materials, in a form that can easily be fetched in a single operation.

+These files have been compiled through the efforts of members of [The Graduate Student and Alumni Scavenger Hunt Team](https://www.scavhunt.net/).